IgorShcherba/gslides-plugin/README.md

 The deploy command will build all necessary files using production settings, including all server code (Google Apps Script code), client code (React bundle), and config files.
 All bundled files will be outputted to the `dist/` folder, then pushed to the Google Apps Script project.

-Now open Google Slides and find your plugin's menu item in the top menu.
+Now open Google Slides and find your plugin's menu item.
 You can also run `npm run open`.
 Make sure to refresh the page if you already had it open.

 <br/>